AlecMcG99/dnd-notes/Session notes/Alec/Session 2.md

 - Litinus Octoff - Archibishop

 ### Fight night
--  secret door 10 minutes of stairs down to the arena
+-  secret door 10 minutes of stairs down to the arena massive hideout with lots of side tunnels
 - Large arena
 - Lars vs DWAYNE THE ROCK JOHNSON
 - lots of bets against the mantis